zoelzw/zoelzw.github.io/_collections/_projects/NetworkNightmares.markdown

   <div class="col-md-9">
     <p>
-      This was my first experience with VR and Hackathon.
-I immediately loved the dynamic of Hackathons and the potentials of VR.
-I enjoy the intensive thinking and making process.
+      This was my first experience with VR and Hackathons.
+I immediately loved the dynamic of Hackathons and the magic of VR.
+I enjoyed the intensive thinking and making process.
 It was very stressful, challenging, yet fun.
-I tend to have the habit of thinking about an idea and not implementing it.
-I struggled with being perfect, so it was very refreshing for me to try my best and to see what I could do within 48 hours.
+It might sound cheesy, but I did struggle with perfectionism.
+It was very refreshing for me to try my best and to see what I could do within 48 hours without worrying too much about the outcomes.
     </p>
   </div>
 </div>